TIBCOSoftware/snappydata/docs/security/security.md

 Authentication is the process of verifying someone's identity.
 When a user tries to log in, that request is forwarded to the specified LDAP directory to verify if the credentials are correct.

 ### Using LDAP for Authentication

+To enable user authentication with SnappyData, you must use a SnappyData locator for member discovery.
+SnappyData uses mutual authentication between the SnappyData locator and subsequent SnappyData members that boot and join the distributed system.

 To enable LDAP authentication, set the following LDAP authentication properties in the [configuration files](../configuring_cluster/configuring_cluster.md) **conf/locators**, **conf/servers**, and **conf/leads** files.

 * `auth-provider`: The authentication provider.
 When you set the `auth-provider` property to `LDAP`, SnappyData uses LDAP for authenticating all distributed system members as well as clients to the distributed system.
 Therefore, you must supply the user and password properties at startup. <!--If you omit a value for the password property when starting a SnappyData member, then the member prompts you for a password at the command line.-->